Colleen Joy Shogan

-Colleen Joy Shogan is an American author and academic who served as Archivist of the United States from May 17, 2023, until her dismissal on February 7, 2025.
-She was the first woman confirmed as the nation's archivist.
-Prior to her confirmation as Archivist, Shogan was the director of the David M. Rubenstein Center for White House History at the White House Historical Association.
+Colleen Joy Shogan is an American author and academic, and former government official who served as the 11th Archivist of the United States from May 17, 2023, until her dismissal on February 7, 2025.
+She was the first woman confirmed to serve as Archivist of the United States.
+Before her appointment, Shogan spent more than a decade in senior leadership roles at the Library of Congress and served as director of the David M. Rubenstein Center for White House History at the White House Historical Association.
+Following her departure from the National Archives, she became CEO of In Pursuit, a national civics initiative.

 Early life and education

 Born and raised in Greater Pittsburgh, Shogan was encouraged to read mysteries by her late mother, Patricia, and started with books from the Nancy Drew and Hardy Boys series.
 Shogan graduated from Norwin High School.

-She was a first-generation college student in her family and earned a Bachelor of Arts degree in political science from Boston College and a Doctor of Philosophy degree in American politics from Yale University.
+She was a first-generation college student in her family and earned a Bachelor of Arts degree in political science from Boston College and a Doctor of Philosophy degree in American politics from Yale University, where she was a National Science Foundation graduate fellow.

 Career

-Universities and Library of Congress
+After earning her doctorate, Shogan worked as an assistant professor of government and politics at George Mason University from 2002 to 2006, and also taught at the University of Pennsylvania.

+Her academic work focused on American politics and the presidency, including her book Moral Rhetoric of American Presidents, a book on the rhetorical presidency.
+The book was published by Texas A&M University Press in 2006.
+Using both quantitative methods and qualitative case studies, the book argues that presidents employ moral and religious rhetoric as a strategic political tool to enhance constitutional authority, examining nine presidents from Washington to Carter.

-After earning her PhD, Shogan worked as an associate professor of government and politics at George Mason University.
-She is the author of Moral Rhetoric of American Presidents, a book on the rhetorical presidency.
-Shogan later joined the Library of Congress, where she served as assistant deputy for collections and deputy director of the Congressional Research Service.
-Shogan worked as the vice chair of the Women's Suffrage Centennial Commission and taught as an adjunct professor in the government department at Georgetown University.
+She later joined the Library of Congress, where she served as assistant deputy for collections and deputy director of the Congressional Research Service.
+Shogan worked as the vice chair of the Women's Suffrage Centennial Commission and taught as an adjunct professor in the government department at Georgetown University, where she also moderated seminars for the Aspen Institute.